 We, as First Peoples mourn the heartbreakine inequities our past and present generations have and continue to suffer, and we seek to create new ways into a light filled future, by fully claiming the promises Jesus has made to us.
 We hold deep sorrow for what has been lost forever, and pray that the souls of those who have come before us, know the peace of our Lord, amongst their heavenly home.
-As a young Aboriginal woman, I show my honour for the sacrifices

-Continued on Page 4
+Continued on Page 3